jonas-hurst/embeddings/README.md

 These embeddings capture the essence of the input imagery.

 - Examples:
+  - [Item example](examples/item_embedding_granular.json): Shows the usage of this extension when each item represents one embedding
-  - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item
+  - [Item 2 example](examples/item_embedding_multiple.json): Shows the usage of this extension when each item can represent multiple embeddings
-  - [Collection example](examples/collection.json): Shows the basic usage of the extension in a STAC Collection
+  - [Collection example](examples/collection.json): Shows the usage of this extension for collections that hold embeddings
 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)

-## Fields
+## Fields for Collections and Items

 The fields in the table below can be used in these parts of STAC documents: